Generate an access token for Analytics requests

 To get more details about a specific session, you can use the session_id returned from the list sessions request.

-curl -H "Authorization: Bearer $TOKEN" cloud-api.livekit.io/api/project/$PROJECT_ID/sessions/$SESSION_ID
+curl -H "Authorization: Bearer $TOKEN" \"cloud-api.livekit.io/api/project/$PROJECT_ID/sessions/$SESSION_ID"

-async function getLiveKitSessionDetails() {const endpoint = `https://cloud-api.livekit.io/api/project/${PROJECT_ID}/sessions/${SESSION_ID}`;try {const response = await fetch(endpoint, {method: 'GET',headers: {'Authorization': `Bearer ${token}`,'Content-Type': 'application/json'}});if (!response.ok) throw new Error('Network response was not ok');const data = await response.json();console.log(data); // or do whatever you like here} catch (error) {console.log('There was a problem:', error.message);}}getLiveKitSessionDetails();
+async function getLiveKitSessionDetails() {const endpoint = `https://cloud-api.livekit.io/api/project/${PROJECT_ID}/sessions/${SESSION_ID}`;try {const response = await fetch(endpoint, {method: 'GET',headers: {Authorization: `Bearer ${token}`,'Content-Type': 'application/json',},});if (!response.ok) throw new Error('Network response was not ok');const data = await response.json();console.log(data); // or do whatever you like here} catch (error) {console.log('There was a problem:', error.message);}}getLiveKitSessionDetails();

 This will return a JSON object like this:

-objects are Protobuf Timestamps.
+Timestamp objects are Protobuf Timestamps.